6 awesome things you couldn’t do before macOS Catalina

 1. Use your iPad as a second display

 Ok, so that’s not quite true.
-There are third party apps that allow you to do it.
-But in Catalina you don’t need any additional apps.
+There are third-party apps that allow you to do it.
+But in Catalina, you don’t need any additional apps.
 You’ll be able to have your iPad mirror your Mac’s display or act as an extension of it.
-And you can do it by connecting your iPad to your Mac with a cable, or wirelessly as long as its within 10 metres.
+And you can do it by connecting your iPad to your Mac with a cable, or wirelessly as long as it's within 10 meters.

 It doesn’t stop there, though.
 In apps that support it, like Affinity Photos, Adobe Illustrator, and Final Cut Pro, you can use an Apple Pencil with your iPad to draw and sketch in apps on your Mac.
 If you don’t use those apps, you can still markup PDFs on your iPad with Apple Pencil and see the results live on your Mac, or sketch on your iPad and put the sketch into any document on your Mac.
 And, you’re able to use Touch Bar controls on your iPad, even if your Mac doesn’t have a Touch Bar.
 Cool, huh?